learn-co-curriculum/hs-adding-files-to-nitrous/README.md

 ### Move the image to the project directory for the website you're working on.

-It's really important that the image be located in your project directory and not in the `code` directory.
+It's really important that the image be located in your project directory and not in the `nitrous` directory.
 If you deployed your website, and made it live on the internet, you would deploy the directory of that specific project.
 The image sitting in the code directory wouldn't be deployed and wouldn't show up on your website.

-If it's a specific lab, then move it into the directory of that lab (ie. if you're working on `html-playground`, then move the image into the `html-playground` directory.
-The directory will change depending on what lab you're working on.)
+If you're working on a specific lab or project, then you'll move the image into the directory of that lab (ie. if you're working on `html-playground`, then the image should be stored inside the `html-playground` directory, and you'll need to move it there.
+The directory where the image should live will change depending on what lab you're working on.)

 The image `IMG_8200.JPG` is saved in the main directory in Nitrous, which is named `nitrous`.
 Inside of the `nitrous` directory there is a directory called `code`.
 Both `code` and `IMG_8200.JPG` are located in the same directory.
 Let's say I wanted to move `IMG_8200.JPG` into the code directory.

 In terminal, enter `mv IMG_8200.JPG code`.

 The `mv` command moves a file.
-I have to tell Nitrous what file to move (in this case `IMG_8200.JPG`) and then where to move it `code`.
+You have to tell Nitrous what file to move (in this case `IMG_8200.JPG`) and then where to move it `code`.

 You can use the `mv` command as many times you like to continue to move a file around.